Microsoft (MSFT)

 We track the long-term change in earnings per share (EPS) alongside revenue and margins because it shows whether a company’s growth is profitable and what else affects shareholder returns.

-Microsoft’s EPS grew at a spectacular 16.6% compounded annual growth rate over the last five years, higher than its 14.3% annualized revenue growth.
+Microsoft’s EPS grew at an astounding 18.9% compounded annual growth rate over the last five years, higher than its 14.8% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

-Diving into Microsoft’s quality of earnings can give us a better understanding of its performance.
-As we mentioned earlier, Microsoft’s operating margin expanded by 5.1 percentage points over the last five years.
-On top of that, its share count shrank by 2.8%.
+We can take a deeper look into Microsoft’s earnings quality to better understand the drivers of its performance.
+As we mentioned earlier, Microsoft’s operating expanded by 4.1 percentage points over the last five years.
+On top of that, its share count shrank by 2%.
 These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.

 11. Cash Is King

-If you’ve followed StockStory for a while, you know we emphasize free cash flow.
-Why, you ask?
-We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills or invest for the future.
+Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills or invest for the future.

-Microsoft’s free cash flow clocked in at $20.3 billion in Q1, equivalent to a 29% margin.
-The company’s cash profitability regressed as it was 4.9 percentage points lower than in the same quarter last year, which isn’t ideal considering its longer-term trend.
+Microsoft’s free cash flow clocked in at $5.88 billion in Q4, equivalent to a 7.2% margin.
+The company’s cash profitability regressed as it was 2.1 percentage points lower than in the same quarter last year, which isn’t ideal considering its longer-term trend.

-Over the next year, analysts’ consensus estimates show they’re expecting Microsoft’s free cash flow margin of 25.7% for the last 12 months to remain the same.
+Over the next year, analysts predict Microsoft’s cash conversion will fall.
+Their consensus estimates imply its free cash flow margin of 25.3% for the last 12 months will decrease to 21.8%.

 12. Return on Invested Capital (ROIC)